MPLLang/mpl/examples/README.md

 ```
 This is not very practical but is a good demonstration of the basics of using MPL.

-## Random Bits
+## Random Data

 Generate an array of pseudo-random 64-bit words.
-For example, 1 billion
+Seed the randomness with
-words using 4 processors:
+`-seed X`.
+For example, 1 billion words using 4 processors:
 ```
 $ make random
-$ ./random @mpl procs 4 -- -N 1000000000
+$ ./random @mpl procs 4 -- -N 1000000000 -seed 15210
 ```

 ## Primes